 Mitigating circumstances may be personal or family illness, other family circumstances, change of teachers during a course, problems with school facilities or an unusual curriculum followed by your school or college.
 We recommend that information on mitigating circumstances that have affected or are likely to affect your academic performance will be included in the referee's report.
 We cannot usually take into account information that is supplied after an adverse decision has been made on an application by the admitting School.
 If you encounter mitigating circumstances after you have submitted your application, please inform the admissions staff in the School to which you applied as soon as possible.

-Alliance Manchester Business School will not be using the A* for standard entry requirements or offer making.
-It may however be taken into account at the point of confirmation to inform decisions on candidates who have narrowly missed the terms of their offers, and in the allocation of School Scholarships.
-Please note that the A* grade applies to UK A-levels only and has not been introduced for international A-levels.
-Courses will therefore state separate entry requirements for international A-levels where appropriate.
+Alliance Manchester Business School does not issue offers on the Grade A* as standard practice.
+It may however be taken into account at the point of confirmation to inform decisions on candidates who have narrowly missed the terms of their offer.

 A-levels in a native or heritage language